jordanhudgens/taski/README.md

 # Taski

-p This application is the application built for the Ruby on Rails Foundations course.
+This application was built for the Ruby on Rails Foundations course.

 ### For deploying to Heroku
 * Create a local git repository